Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 This review was produced by SmartAsset based on publicly available information.
 The named firm and its financial professionals have not reviewed, approved, or endorsed this review and are not responsible for its accuracy.
 Review content is produced by SmartAsset independently of any business relationships that might exist between SmartAsset and the named firm and its financial professionals, and firms and financial professionals having business relationships with SmartAsset receive no special treatment or consideration in SmartAsset’s reviews.
 This page contains links to SmartAsset’s financial advisor matching tool, which may or may not match you with the firm mentioned in this review or its financial professionals.

 Richard Bennett co-founded the firm in 1987 after serving as director of financial planning services at Price Waterhouse Coopers.
-Today, he’s the strategic planning partner at Durbin Bennett and has one of the largest ownership stakes in the company.
-Bennett is a certified public accountant (CPA) and a CFP.
+However, the firm changed its name to Maslow Wealth Advisors in February 2024.
+Today, Bennett remains the strategic planning partner at the firm.
+Bennett is a certified public accountant (CPA) and a Certified Financial Planner™ (CFP®).

 The firm requires an account minimum of $1 million for portfolio management and may incur other minimum account requirements for other services.
 All minimum account requirements are grandfathered in if they happen to change in the future.
 All minimum account requirements are subject to being changed at the sole discretion of the firm.

-At Durbin Bennett, your portfolio is constructed with the belief that “markets are irrational or inefficient” over the short term, but efficient over the long term.
+At Maslow, your portfolio is constructed with the belief that “markets are irrational or inefficient” over the short term, but efficient over the long term.

 This translates to portfolios made with passive core components and more active satellite components.
 Your balance of passive to active is determined during your discussions with your advisor.

-One of the other core tenets behind Durbin Bennett’s investment philosophy is rebalancing as needed, not based on monthly or quarterly timelines.
+Rebalancing is another core tenet of Maslow's investment philosophy.
+This is done on an as needed basis, instead of a monthly or quarterly schedule.
 This means that the company adheres to tolerance ranges for rebalancing decisions.
-Ultimately, this saves transaction costs as well as capital gain generation (which can impact taxes).
+Ultimately, this saves transaction costs as well as the generation of capital gains (which can impact taxes).

-Net return rather than gross return is what the advisors at Durbin Bennett believe in, according to the company’s brochure.
-This means long-term gains over short-term gains.
+Maslow places more value on the net return of a portfolio how much it grows after trading fees, market slippage and taxes are accounted for – compared to gross return.
+As a result, the firm prefers long-term gains over short-term gains.
 Tax implications are also considered which means putting tax-disadvantaged assets into tax-deferred accounts to reduce your tax liability.

 Portfolio Value Base Fee